 The big day has come and gone.
 You’ve paid your vendors and sent thank you notes to your attendees and speakers.
 It can be tempting to get through your post-event checklist and move on to the next event.

-However, your checklist is not complete without post-event evaluation.
+However, your checklist is not complete without a post-event evaluation.
 After your event is finished – whether a smashing success or a bit disappointing – it’s important to dedicate time to conduct a proper analysis.

 So how do you approach a post-event evaluation?
 This guide will cover the entire process – from setting goals leading up to your event, collecting feedback and data, to ultimately sharing your analysis with stakeholders.